TheRealTurtler/Wasserwanne/README.md

 - Switches for manual override

 # Circuit schematic
-For the circuit schematic have a look at the Schaltplan.png file.
+For the circuit schematic have a look at the Schaltplan.pdf file.